Before your journey

 Check your tyres

-Under-inflated tyres will increase the amount of energy your car uses.
+Try to check your tyre pressure regularly and keep them inflated to the recommended level for your model.
 Kwik Fit will be happy to check your tyre pressure for you, to make sure you maximise your car’s battery range.

 Sign up to our new electric car series